josmar-crwdstffng/angular/aio/content/guide/transition-and-triggers.md

 Transitions are matched in the order in which they are defined.
 Thus, you can apply other transitions on top of the `* => *` \(any-to-any\) transition.
-For example, define style changes or animations that would apply just to `open => closed`, or just to `closed => open`, and then use `* => *` as a fallback for state pairings that aren't otherwise called out.
+For example, define style changes or animations that would apply just to `open => closed`, or just to `closed => open`, and then use `* => *` as a fallback for state pairings that are not otherwise called out.

 To do this, list the more specific transitions *before* `* => *`.

 ### Using wildcards with styles

 Use the wildcard `*` with a style to tell the animation to use whatever the current style value is, and animate with that.
-Wildcard is a fallback value that's used if the state being animated isn't declared within the trigger.
+Wildcard is a fallback value that is used if the state being animated is not declared within the trigger.

 <code-example header="src/app/open-close.component.ts" path="animations/src/app/open-close.component.ts" region="transition4"></code-example>